BatedUrGonnaDie/glitchify/README.md

 # Glitchify

-This module provides various tweaks to the official twitch.tv app on android.
+This module provides various tweaks to the official twitch.tv app on android using xposed.

 Features:
 - Show FFZ emotes directly in chat